 ZYIA Active sells premium fitness apparel and accessories for men and women.
 Starter kits range in price from $450 – $780 and Representatives earn 15 to 25 percent on personal sales, plus additional commission for when you build a team.
 ZYIA Active also offers product discounts, incentive trips, and rewards.

 As you can see, there are lots of home-based business opportunities within the fashion industry.
 And while all companies listed are believed to be legit, you must do your due diligence and research the company and opportunity extensively for yourself.
 Many of these companies are ground floor opportunities (new), which means they don't have a proven track record yet.
 Be sure to weigh the pros and cons when doing your research.

 Do you know of any other opportunities within the fashion industry?
 Drop us a note; we'd love to hear from you!

 Studies have shown if you like this blog post — you will also love the following articles.
 I handpicked them just for you!

 - How to Get Paid to Shop For Others

 - HUGE List of Direct Sales Companies That Sell Jewelry

 This post was originally published on May 2, 2013.
-Content updated on April 12th.
+Content updated on August 13, 2019.

 This page includes some affiliate links.
 Please be aware that we only promote advertising from companies we feel we can legitimately recommend to our readers.
 Please see our disclosure policy for further information.